Possessive 's

 You are telling who owns the thing.

-When you use a name, just add ’s.
+With most names, add ’s.
+For names ending in -s, you may see James’s or James’ (both are used).
 It does not matter if the name ends in a vowel or consonant.

 Examples: